FoothillCSClub/GoKart/README.md

 * kart/: Package holding source code for project (analogous to 'src' folder in Java or C)

+* test/: Package containing test classes and methods for testing classes/methods in the kart package.

 * lib/: Directory containing compiled C for use by project.